Governor Wolf: New Low-Interest Loan Awarded to Support Business Expansion, Job Creation in Bedford County

 Lampire, through the Southern Alleghenies Planning & Development Commission, Bedford County Development Association and Lehigh Valley Economic Investment Corporation, has six previous PIDA loans to support the company’s growth in Pennsylvania.

-For more information about PIDA and other economic development programs, visit the Department of Community and Economic Development’s website.
+For more information about PIDA and other economic development programs, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.